 Most Americans don't really know much about Spanish food, except by way of its influence on Mexican cuisine.
 Like most Western European cuisines, however, Spanish food is a sophisticated combination of flavors and ingredients, though it's not necessarily complicated to make.
-And, as Lisa and Tony Sierra, the About.com Guides to Spanish Food, point out, Spanish food is perfect for Lent, because the Spaniards eat quite a bit of seafood.
+And, as Lisa and Tony Sierra, the Experts at About Spanish Food, point out, Spanish food is perfect for Lent, because the Spaniards eat quite a bit of seafood.

 Even if you're not a fan of seafood, you'll want to check out the Sierras' recipes, because they offer a nice selection of non-seafood tapas (appetizers) and main dishes as well.
-You can find their recipes, as well as Lent recipes from other About.com food Guides, in Lenten Recipes: Meatless Recipes for Lent and Throughout the Year.
+You can find their recipes, as well as Lent recipes from other About.com Food Experts, in Lenten Recipes: Meatless Recipes for Lent and Throughout the Year.